joelachance/music/README.md

 This controls the installed Spotify desktop app with macOS Apple Events.
 Spotify must be installed and logged in.

-This README change is a GX publish smoke test for GitHub PR comments.

 ## Commands

 ```sh